 - Learn a sport you’ve always thought looked like fun.
 Kayaking, golf, paddle boarding, soccer, sailing, disc golf, handball, scuba diving – it’s such a long list!

 - Find a series of podcasts that interest you.
 Maybe you want to learn more about finances, the music world, your government, your religion, cooking or food in general or technology.
-There’s so many podcasts available.
+There are so many podcasts available.
 Here’s one person’s list of the 100 top podcasts to give you some ideas.

-- Do you live in an historic area?
+- Do you live in a historic area?
 If so, you can probably find guides to walking tours in your area, complete with descriptions of the significant points along the way.
 Collect up a few friends and act like tourists.

-- Have some friends over for potluck.
+- Have some friends over for a potluck.
 But instead of having them bring completed dishes, have them bring ingredients and everyone cooks together.

 - Have your own film festival.
 Line up a series of movies in a single genre or featuring a single actor, actress or director.
 Invite friends over.
 Everyone should bring food or refreshments.
 Discuss the merits of each movie before moving on to the next one.

 - Plant a garden.
 Annuals, bulbs, trees, grasses, food-producing plants like tomatoes and zucchini, whatever you choose.
 You’ll enjoy the result and you’ll feel good about what you’ve produced.
-Your local garden or hardware store can help you get started, and there’s always books at the library and videos online to help.
+Your local garden or hardware store can help you get started, and there are always books at the library and videos online to help.
 Some communities give out free trees to their residents.
 Ask at your City Hall.

-There are thousands more ideas like this.
+There are thousands of more ideas like this.
 Perhaps this list will get you started thinking.
 Sure, it’s more work to complete an online course or learn a new skill than it is to light a joint.
 But you will get far more out of it and those good results will last longer than a few hours.